 For instance, you may only need a single year of tax return documents to prove your income, if your application qualifies for automatic underwriting.
 The new guidelines are also easier on people who moonlight.
 That is, they have a second income from a non-salaried business.
 They also do not need to document this income if they are able to qualify for the home loan based upon the income from their main job.

-More About Mortgage Approval for the Self Employed
+More on Mortgage Approvals for the Self Employed

 Any time you want to buy a home or refinance, you have to go through certain steps as a self-employed borrower.
 Generally, you must document your income, investment balances, and debts.
 Lenders also want to see your employment history and will verify your credit.

 Based upon the information you submit; the underwriting system will give a response in a few minutes.
 It may approve, decline or refer the loan for manual underwriting.
 If the automated underwriting system approves you, the human underwriter will verify the documents you submit to ensure that they match all the information on your application.
 The automated approval can be a blessing for a self-employed borrower seeking a no-documentation loan.

 One of the common problems for self-employed applicants is that they may say that they earn $5,000 per month, but their taxable income only shows on their tax return as $3000 per month.
 Underwriters will use a rather complicated system to come up with what your qualifying income is as a self-employed borrower.
 They will begin with your taxable income and add in certain deductions, such as depreciation, as this is not a real expense that comes from your bank account.

 They also might take out windfall income, if some of your income does not seem to be ongoing and stable.